 While there is no undergraduate major preferred as a prerequisite to graduate study at the School, many students enter the program from backgrounds in the social, technological, and environmental sciences.
 Individuals with major experience in the humanities are encouraged to apply as well, particularly if there is evidence of special interests and aptitudes supporting a career objective in the marine and environmental affairs area.
 For example, a communications background may support a career goal in marine affairs journalism; strength in one or more foreign languages may support an interest in international aspects of marine and environmental policy or resource management.

 The total background of the individual is evaluated as well as particular strengths and weaknesses and, in some cases, a strong background in one area (such as professional experience in the field) may balance out a less satisfactory performance in another (such as undergraduate studies).

 It is not necessary to select a faculty advisor prior to entering the School of Marine and Environmental Affairs.
-Each incoming student is assigned to a faculty member who will serve as the First Year Advisor and who will assist the student in planning his/her program and identifying a thesis topic and committee chair over the course of the year.
-Any time during the first year, the First Year Advisor may be replaced by a Thesis Committee Chair or Degree Project Advisor, who will help the student identify a thesis committee and will direct academic work over the remainder of the student's program of studies.
+Each incoming student is assigned to a faculty member who will serve as the First Year Advisor and who will assist the student in planning his/her program and identifying a Capstone Project Advisor or Thesis Committee Chair over the course of the year.
+Any time during the first year, the First Year Advisor may be replaced by a Capstone Project Advisor or Thesis Committee Chair, who will help the student identify a capstone project or thesis committee and will direct academic work over the remainder of the student's program of studies.